 It was through ingenuity and dedication that these professionals were able to find solutions to problems that the police of their day were stumped by, and many common investigative methods that exist today may not have come into being at all, if it were not for these resourceful detectives.
 However, the field has changed much since these early days.
 Over the past century, the industry has evolved to cover many other functions, from settling labor disputes to tracking down wanted criminals.
 As private eyes have grown more accessible to the average citizen, their uses have diversified to match the many needs of contemporary society.

-Today, the full list of uses for a private detective is practically inexhaustible, but there are a few general categories to keep in mind.
+Today, the full list of uses for a private detective is practically inexhaustible, and as New York private investigator, Darrin Giglio, reminds us, “the most basic function of the private investigator has always been to obtain information.”
+Under this broad umbrella, there are a few general categories to keep in mind.

 Perhaps what you are looking for is more concrete than an address or phone number that can be quickly scribbled on a piece of paper.
 Luckily, private investigators are experts at tracking down people, objects, physical documents, or anything else their clients can dream up.
 It is very common to hire one of these professionals to check in on a spouse who is suspected of infidelity or to locate a missing person.
 Getting their hands on any number of legal or financial documents is a particular specialty, and one that should not be forgotten.